 day we also met with David as he finished a bike ride around San Diego.
 Visit David's site here.

-My wife Katie's sister Lauren was definitely a cool person.
+My wife Katie's sister Lauren was definitely a very cool, very special person.
 She died at a young

 age from a very uncool monster called cancer, and her friends and family